TechAle/wynnUtilities/README.md

     Want to do your prof without hunters killing you?
 Use this script for getting notified when a possible hunter join your server.
 - Crafter<br>
     Find the perfect crafted item of your wishes
+- Locator<br>
+    Do you want private lootrun but you dont have friends?!
+Steal your friends lootrun with this feature
 ## How to use this?
 - Install python 3.9
 - pip install requirements.txt